preraulab/DYNAM-O/README.md

 ### 2. MATLAB path

 No separate installation step is needed.
-The first time you call `runDYNAMO`, it adds the toolbox to the MATLAB path via `addpath(genpath(...))`, including the optimization MEX directory at `optimization/mex/`.
+The first time you call `runDYNAMO`, it adds the toolbox to the MATLAB path via `addpath(genpath('toolbox'))`, which also covers the MEX directory at `toolbox/TFpeak_functions/mex/`.

 ### 3. (Optional) Set up a C++ compiler for the MEX accelerator